nadyab93/ToDo-List/README.md

 # Features

 - Add Todos: Users can add new tasks to their todo list.
 - Mark as Complete: Tasks can be marked as completed by clicking the checkbox.
+Completed tasks are visually distinguished by crossing them over for clarity.
+- Crossover Feature: When a task is marked as completed, the text is automatically crossed over, giving a clear indication of its status.
 - Edit Todos: Users can edit the text of existing tasks.
+When in edit mode, the task’s text is highlighted, and a "Save" button allows users to confirm changes.
-- Delete Todos: Users can delete tasks from the list.
+- Delete Todos: Users can delete tasks from the list, removing them permanently.
 - Real-Time Sync: Todo list data is stored in Firebase and updated in real-time across all connected devices.
 - Responsive Design: The app is fully responsive and works well on both desktop and mobile devices.